Fundamental polytopes of metric trees via parallel connections of matroids: The main characters

 of all subspaces that arise as intersections of hyperplanes in $\AA$, partially ordered by reverse inclusion.
-We note that, in particular, $\LL(\AA)$ has a unique maximal element (corresponding to $\cap \AA$) and a unique minimal element (corresponding to $V$, the intersection over the empty set).
+The poset $\LL(\AA)$ is {\em ranked} by the function $ \rk(x):= m - \dim(x). $ and we define the {\em rank of $\AA$} to be $r:=\rk(\cap \AA)$.
+The {\em M\"obius polynomial} of $\AA$ is